martintrojer/martintrojer.github.com/content/post/2012-08-12-ckanren-time.md

 Some other stuff;

-* The excellent <a href="http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf">cKanren paper</a> is getting a bit obsolete.
-It's still a very good read, but for the latest innovation check out it's <a href="https://github.com/calvis/cKanren">github page</a>, and ofcourse core.logic.
+* The excellent [cKanren paper](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf) is getting a bit obsolete.
+It's still a very good read, but for the latest innovation check out it's [github page](https://github.com/calvis/cKanren), and ofcourse core.logic.
 * If you can't get enough of logic programming, the next step is to dip into the ocean of Prolog, there are plenty of awesome (and practical) books written over many years.
-Here's a <a href="http://dosync.posterous.com/a-logic-programming-reading-list">good list of books</a> to get you started
+Here's a [good list of books](http://dosync.posterous.com/a-logic-programming-reading-list) to get you started